 What’s it like living in Mexico?

 Generally: absolutely awesome.
-I’d choose to live here over the USA any day of the week (especially after the most recent election).
+I’d choose to live in Mexico over the USA any day of the week (especially in the current political climate).

-BUT (and there’s always a but) it’s completely facetious to pretend like I’m living in some kind of perfect utopia.
+BUT (and there’s always a but) it’s completely facetious to pretend like living in Mexico is like living in some perfect utopia.
 That’s just not true.

 While the pros of living in Mexico vastly outweigh the cons, at least for me, I’m certainly not suggesting that there aren’t any negatives to expat life in Mexico.

-Unfortunately, any time I write *my opinion* about the perceived downsides of a place (like in this piece about Thailand, or this one about Brazil) I get a deluge of horrible emails and comments telling me what an “entitled little b*tch” I am (99.99% of the time from apparently misogynistic grumpy old men).
-That’s just too bad, because I’m not going to play little Suzie Sunshine and I’m going to continue sharing my experience of ALL aspects of a place – not just the positives.
+Unfortunately, any time I write *my opinion* about the perceived downsides of a place (like in this piece about Thailand, or this one about Brazil) I get a deluge of horrible emails and comments telling me what an “entitled little b*tch” I am.
+It sucks, honestly, but I’m going to continue sharing my experience of ALL aspects of a place – not just the positives.

 So, without further ado…

 Here’s the negative aspects of what it is like to live in Mexico, the few minor (and not so minor) annoyances that bother me about expat life in Mexico.

 Downside of Expat Life in Mexico: The noise.